Statistical Models for Repeated Categorical Ratings: The R Package rater: Summary and discussion

 We devoted an entire section to motivating, deriving and explaining the use of a marginalised version of the joint posterior probability distribution to remove dependence on the unknown value of the true, underlying rating category of an item.
-This is necessary because the No-U-Turn Sampler, one of the MCMC routines used in the Stan package for statistical computation and Bayesian inference, relies on computing derivatives with respect to parameters that must, therefore, be continuously-valued.
+This is necessary because the No-U-Turn Sampler, the main MCMC algorithm used in Stan, relies on computing derivatives with respect to all parameters that must, therefore, be continuously-valued.
 The technique involves the use of conditional expectation and is a special case of a more general technique of conditioning or `Rao--Blackwellization', the process of transforming an estimator using the Rao--Blackwell theorem to improve its efficiency.

-Our package was developed with the classification by experts of medical image for diagnosis in mind, where there may be a large number of images but typically only a small number of possible categories and a limited number of raters.
-The techniques proposed based on extensions of the Dawid--Skene model readily extend to scenarios where the data arrays are much larger, or where the raters behave erratically (cannot be relied on to rate correctly more frequently than they rate incorrectly) or are antagonistic (deliberately attempt to allocate items to a category not favoured by the majority of raters).
+Our package was developed with the classification of medical images in mind, where there may be a large number of images but typically only a small number of possible categories and a limited number of expert raters.
+The techniques proposed based on extensions of the Dawid--Skene model readily extend to scenarios where the datasets are much larger, or where the raters behave erratically (cannot be relied on to rate correctly more frequently than they rate incorrectly) or are antagonistic (deliberately attempt to allocate items to a category not favoured by the majority of raters).

 One possible extension of the Dawid--Skene model is to add item- and rater-specific covariates.
-These covariates would encode the difficulty of items and the quality (or lack thereof) of the raters.
+These covariates would encode the difficulty of items and the expertise (or lack thereof) of the raters.
 This extension is particularly attractive as it would partially alleviate the strong assumption of independence conditional on the latent class, replacing it with the weaker assumption of independence conditional on the latent class and the covariates.
 Unfortunately, these types of models would contain many more parameters than the original Dawid--Skene model making them difficult to fit, especially when used with relatively small datasets common in the context of rating data in medical research.
-Therefore, future methodological research is needed before these models can be included in the \pkg{rater} package.
+Therefore, future methodological research is needed before these models can be included in the \CRANpkg{rater} package.
+Latent class models with covariates can be fitted, although only in a frequentist framework, using the R package \CRANpkg{poLCA}.